Tavanic, 500 mg 10 pcs

 Post-marketing studies

-Nervous system and sense organs: individual reports of encephalopathy, EEG abnormalities, peripheral neuropathy (may be irreversible), psychosis, paranoia, individual reports of suicide attempts and suicidal ideation, uveitis, visual impairment (including diplopia, decreased visual acuity).including diplopia, decreased visual acuity, blurred vision, scotoma), hearing loss, tinnitus, parosmia, anosmia, loss of taste, perversion of taste, dysphonia, exacerbation of myasthenia gravis, pseudotumor of the brain.
+From the nervous system and sensory organs: isolated reports of encephalopathy, EEG abnormalities, peripheral neuropathy (may be irreversible), psychosis, paranoia, isolated reports of suicide attempts and suicidal thoughts, uveitis, visual impairment (including diplopia, decreased visual acuity, blurred vision, scotoma), hearing loss, tinnitus, parosmia, anosmia, loss taste sensations, taste perversion, dysphonia, exacerbation of myasthenia gravis, pseudotumor of the brain.

-Cardiovascular and blood: single reports of torsade de pointes, prolongation of QT interval, tachycardia, vasodilation, increased INR, prolongation of PV, pancytopenia, aplastic anemia, leukopenia, hemolytic anemia, eosinophilia.
+From the cardiovascular system and blood: isolated reports of torsade de pointes, prolongation of the QT interval, tachycardia, vasodilation, increased INR, prolongation of PT, pancytopenia, aplastic anemia, leukopenia, hemolytic anemia, eosinophilia.

-Skin disorders: bullous rash, Stevens-Johnson syndrome, toxic epidermal necrolysis, erythema multiforme, photosensitivity/ phototoxicity reactions.
+From the skin: bullous rash, Stevens-Johnson syndrome, toxic epidermal necrolysis, erythema multiforme, photosensitivity/phototoxicity reactions.

-Allergic reactions: hypersensitivity reactions (sometimes fatal), including anaphylactic/anaphylactoid reactions, anaphylactic shock, angioedema, serum sickness; isolated reports of allergic pneumonitis.
+Allergic reactions: hypersensitivity reactions (sometimes fatal), incl. anaphylactic/anaphylactoid reactions, anaphylactic shock, angioedema, serum sickness; isolated reports of allergic pneumonitis.

-Others: leukocytoclastic vasculitis, increased muscle enzyme activity, hyperthermia, multiorgan failure, interstitial nephritis.
+Other: leukocytoclastic vasculitis, increased activity of muscle enzymes, hyperthermia, multiorgan failure, interstitial nephritis.

-When using levofloxacin as 0.5% eye drops, the most commonly reported effects were: 1-3% – transient visual impairment, transient burning, pain or discomfort in the eye, foreign body sensation in the eye, fever, headache, pharyngitis, photophobia; < 1% – allergic reaction, edema, dry eye, itching in the eye.
+When using levofloxacin in the form of 0.5% eye drops, the most frequently observed effects were: 1-3% – transient decreased vision, transient burning, pain or discomfort in the eye, sensation of a foreign body in the eye, fever, headache, pharyngitis, photophobia; <1% - allergic reactions, swelling of the eyelids, dry eyes, itching in the eye.

 Overdose

-The following symptoms were observed in mice, rats, dogs and monkeys after administration of a single high dose of levofloxacin: ataxia, ptosis, decreased locomotor activity, dyspnea, prostration, tremors, convulsions.
-Doses in excess of 1500 mg/kg orally and 250 mg/kg w/v significantly increased mortality in rodents.
+In mice, rats, dogs and monkeys, after administration of a single high dose of levofloxacin, the following symptoms were observed: ataxia, ptosis, decreased locomotor activity, shortness of breath, prostration, tremor, convulsions.
+Doses exceeding 1500 mg/kg PO and 250 mg/kg IV significantly increased mortality in rodents.

 ---|---|